harshkumarchourasia/ir_metric/README.md

 - Recall at k (recall_at_k)
 - F1 Score at k (f1_score_at_k)

-## Documentation

-For detailed information on each metric and its parameters, refer to the official documentation: [link to documentation]

 ## Contributions

 Contributions and bug reports are welcome!
-Feel free to open issues or submit pull requests on the GitHub repository: [link to GitHub repository]
+Feel free to open issues or submit pull requests on the GitHub repository: [https://github.com/harshkumarchourasia/ir_metric]

 ## License

 This project is licensed under the MIT License.

-**Key formatting changes:**

-- **Consistent indentation:** Using 4 spaces for code blocks and 2 spaces for text within lists.
-- **Code blocks:** Enclosed in triple backticks (`) for proper Markdown rendering.
-- **Headers:** Using single hash symbols (#) for top-level headers and double hash symbols (##) for second-level headers.
-- **Links:** Placeholder link descriptions replaced with actual URLs (if available).
-- **Whitespace:** Added appropriate spacing around code blocks and headers for readability.

-Remember to update the placeholder links with the actual documentation and GitHub repository URLs.